 Areas of Expertise

 Clinical Professor Mindy Goldstein is director of the Turner Environmental Law Clinic and interim director of the Environmental and Natural Resources Law Program.
 She has represented clients in complex environmental litigation before judicial and administrative tribunals; in legislative and policy matters at the local, state, and federal levels; and in land use and real estate transactions.
-Her work focuses on matters related to sustainable energy and climate change, land use and conservation, sustainable agriculture, protection of water resources, access to information, and protection of endangered species.
+Her work focuses on matters related to sustainable energy and climate change, land use and conservation, sustainable agriculture, protection of natural resources and access to information.
 She has successfully litigated cases before the D.C.
 Circuit Court of Appeals and various district courts, and she has testified before several federal agencies.

 Her representations have been covered extensively by the media, including National Public Radio, The Economist, and The New York Times.